raspberrypi/documentation/faqs.md

 #### What displays can I use?
 There is composite and HDMI out on the board, so you can hook it up to an old analogue TV through the composite or through a composite to scart connector, to a digital TV or to a DVI monitor (using a cheap, passive HDMI to DVI cable for the DVI).
 For the Model B+, Pi 2, and Pi 3, the RCA composite jack has been replaced with a 3.5mm jack that combines audio and video in one.
 You’ll need a 3.5mm to 3RCA adapter cable to connect it to an older TV.
 There are many different types of this cable out there, but you want to purchase one that is compatible with the iPod Video (the iPod will have the left and right audio channels reversed, but the version of Raspbian included with NOOBS can swap this for you).
 The Pi Zero uses a mini-HDMI port.

+#### Why is there no VGA support
-There is no VGA support, but active adapters are available.
+Whilst there is no native VGA support, active adapters are available.
 Passive HDMI to VGA cables will not work with the Raspberry Pi.
 When purchasing an active VGA adapter, make sure it comes with an external power supply.
 HDMI to VGA adapters without an external power supply often fail to work.

 #### Does the HDMI port support CEC?
 Yes, the HDMI port on the Raspberry Pi supports the CEC Standard.
 CEC may be called something else by your TV’s manufacturer; check [the Wikipedia entry on CEC](http://en.wikipedia.org/wiki/Consumer_Electronics_Control#CEC) for more information.